Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Introduction

 Interestingly, a possibility of a more exotic signal including four fatjets also exists because of the production of the heavy charged leptons $E_i$ produced via

 A complete account of the possible signals is given in section~\ref{sec:collider-analysis}.
-We note that the presence of leptons in the fatjet can be a crucial identification since the leptons and jets produced from the decay of the boosted heavy neutrinos are mostly non-isolated, following the standard isolation criteria used by CMS and ATLAS~\cite{CMS:1994hea,ATLAS:1994vge}.
-We, therefore, use substructure based variables employed by the experimental collaborations called lepton sub-jet fraction ($LSF$) and lepton mass drop ($LMD$) to distinguish our fatjet signal from the non-reducible QCD background~\cite{Brust:2014gia}.
-These variables ($LSF$, $LMD$) have been defined later in section~\ref{sec:collider-analysis}.
+We note that the presence of leptons in the fatjet can be a crucial identification since the leptons and jets produced from the decay of the boosted heavy neutrinos are mostly non-isolated, following the standard isolation criteria used by the CMS and ATLAS~\cite{CMS:1994hea,ATLAS:1994vge} Collaborations.
+We, therefore, use substructure-based variables employed by the experimental collaborations called lepton sub-jet fraction ($LSF$) and lepton mass drop ($LMD$) to distinguish our fatjet signal from the non-reducible quantum chromodynamics (QCD) background~\cite{Brust:2014gia}.
+These variables ($LSF$, $LMD$) will be defined later in section~\ref{sec:collider-analysis}.

 The rest of the paper is organized as follows.
 We give a brief description of the LRSM model with a universal seesaw mechanism in section~\ref{sec:model}.
-In section~\ref{sec:benchmarks} we discuss the constraints on the model parameters and phenomenologically allowed benchmark points for our analysis.
-In section~\ref{sec:collider-analysis}, we present our collider analysis and results using the variable $LSF$ and $LMD$.
+In section~\ref{sec:benchmarks}, we discuss the constraints on the model parameters and phenomenologically allowed benchmark points for our analysis.
+In section~\ref{sec:collider-analysis}, we present our collider analysis and results using the variables $LSF$ and $LMD$.
 We conclude with our findings in section~\ref{sec:conclusion}.